elegantapp/pwa-workshop-angular-firebase/README.md

 Update the value of the meta named `theme-color` in your `index.html` to `#387ef5`.

 ## Good to go 🎯
-Now you can continue to Step 3 -> [Add meta tags for icons and splash screens](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-3/README.md).
+Now you can continue to Step 3 -> [Customize app icons and splash screens](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-3/README.md).